tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 <compare>
 <james {% include timecode %}>

 The difficulty with analysing modern media on the basis of comedy vs. tragedy is that almost universally, authors (and creators of all types of media) like to incorporate elements of both for a single work.
-You usually get a bit of dramatic tension in comedies, and you’re likely to get someone cracking a joke <del>or two so that characters seem more human</del>[abrupt cut] in a drama.
+You usually get a bit of dramatic tension in comedies, and you’re likely to get someone cracking a joke <del>or two so that characters seem more human</del><u>[abrupt cut]</u> in a drama.
 Tried and true ‘the hero dies’ tragedies are very uncommon today because audiences generally don’t like investing in media to have their hearts ripped out.

 But we can look at this media, and gauge the overall feelings that this media is trying to project.
 In either case, we, the audience, are meant to see the themes of suffering and hardship that these characters are undergoing.